RisingStack/nuxt3-caching-with-auth/README.md

 [...]
 </script>
 ```
-This way we are watching for changes in the response and are updating values of `loggedIn` variable when they are available.
+This way we are watching for changes in the response and are updating values of `loggedIn` variable when they become available.

-When we check the behaviour now, it works as expected: any page reload after updating user's logged in status will render correct values.
+Upon checking the behavior now, it works as expected: any page reload after updating the user's logged-in status will render the correct values.
-#### SWR without TTL
+### SWR without TTL

-The button name is up to date after reload.
-"Time in server rendered HTML" only updates when response changes
+The button name is up to date after a reload.
+The 'Time in server-rendered HTML' only updates when the response changes.

 <img src="readme_assets/with_client_only/swr_no_ttl.gif" width="1200"/>

-#### SWR with TTL
+### SWR with TTL

-The button name is up to date after reload.
-"Time in server rendered HTML" only updates when TTL expires
+The button name is up to date after a reload.
+The 'Time in server-rendered HTML' only updates when the TTL expires.

-**Note** Currently this functionality is not available for showcasing with Vercel deployment as button name is never updated though otherwise this rendering mode works.
-We opened a customer service support ticket to address the issue.
+**Note** Currently, this functionality is not available for showcasing with Vercel deployment, as the button name is never updated, even though this rendering mode works otherwise.
+We have opened a customer service support ticket to address the issue.

 <img src="readme_assets/with_client_only/swr_ttl.gif" width="1200"/>

-#### ISR without TTL
+### ISR without TTL

-The button name is up to date after reload.
-"Time in server rendered HTML" isn't updated as ISR without TTL means page is cached permanently
+The button name is up to date after a reload.
+However, the 'Time in server-rendered HTML' isn't updated, as ISR without TTL means the page is cached permanently.

 <img src="readme_assets/with_client_only/isr_no_ttl.gif" width="1200"/>

-#### ISR with TTL
+### ISR with TTL

-The button name is up to date after reload.
-"Time in server rendered HTML" only updates when TTL expires
+The button name is up to date after a reload.
+However, the 'Time in server-rendered HTML' only updates when TTL expires.

 <img src="readme_assets/with_client_only/isr_ttl.gif" width="1200"/>

 ## Conclusion
-Using rendering mode which allows caching is great for faster load times and server costs reduction and can be used even in cases where some data on the page has to remain up-to-date or is user-specific.
-This can be achieved by wrapping correspondent components into <ClientOnly> component provided by Nuxt.
+Utilizing a rendering mode that allows caching is excellent for achieving faster load times and reducing server costs.
+It can be applied even in cases where certain data on the page needs to remain up-to-date or is user-specific.
+This can be accomplished by wrapping the corresponding components into the <ClientOnly> component provided by Nuxt.